OGSarah/Weaver/README.md

 living under `web/`.
 Emitting assets like this is the other half of what a bundler does, beyond resolving and transforming JavaScript.

-Colours and spacing come from `web/src/theme.js`, and the task state palette from `web/src/status.js`.
-Those two files are the whole design system; components import from them rather than writing literal colours.
+Colors and spacing come from `web/src/theme.js`, and the task state palette from `web/src/status.js`.
+Those two files are the whole design system; components import from them rather than writing literal colors.

 </details>